-Crying poor not solution to AAD stoush
+Crying poor no solution to Antarctic stoush

 The Tasmanian Liberals have their cap in hand, held out to the Federal Government asking for more money for infrastructure projects.
 They’re conveniently ignoring the pot of gold that’s already been delivered.